Marketplace vs. Wholesale Coffee Distributor

 | Contracts | No long-term contract or exclusivity | Often contracted volume and term |

-| Minimums | No platform-wide minimum; roaster-set tiers optional | Distributor minimums and reorder cadence |
+| Minimums | No platform-wide minimum; roaster-set Bulk minimums and Wholesale Profile weight thresholds available per product or profile | Distributor minimums and reorder cadence |

-| Pricing transparency | Roaster's own pricing on every listing | Negotiated wholesale pricing, often opaque to staff |
+| Pricing transparency | Roaster's own pricing on every listing; tier discounts shown live in cart as you cross thresholds | Negotiated wholesale pricing, often opaque to staff |

 | Variety | Rotate featured roasts whenever you want | Limited to distributor's active roster |